What Qualifications Do I Need To Be A Carer?

 18 Aug 2020

 To become a carer, you need to have a genuine interest in helping others and a kind, empathetic disposition.
 Many individuals have always dreamt of helping others, whereas some may get older before they realise their calling.
 Regardless, working as a carer is an incredibly rewarding experience.
 You are making a difference to someone’s life and developing valuable skills such as communication and organisation.
-If you are considering becoming a carer, you may be wondering where you can receive the appropriate training to do so.
+If you are considering becoming a carer, you may be wondering what qualifications you need and where you can receive the appropriate training.
 In today’s blog, we will be exploring some resources which can help you become a carer.

 E-learning is a convenient way of receiving the qualifications you need.
 It eliminates the need for travel and can be flexible to suit your schedule.
 Online Care Courses provide online learning from compulsory training to specialist CQC courses.
 The Care Certificate is the basic minimum qualification for care workers and includes the 15 standards you will need to know including Duty of Care and Equality and Diversity.
 They also offer specialist courses such as Working with Disabilities and Care Home Management which gives you insight into more specialist areas.

 Consult Care offers online induction courses, virtual dementia training, carer update courses and emergency first aid courses among a range of other vital learning resources which can help you with specific care jobs.
 Many of these courses are face-to-face so, if this way of learning is more suited to you, Consult Care could help you reach the next step in your career.
 These courses can help you develop the skills and understanding to make a real difference to people’s lives and embark on a rewarding journey.